Gathoni-Wanjira/CODE-CHALLENGE-WK1/README.md

 This repository contains   **_phase-1, week-1_**  code challenge.You are required to wire down solutions using javascript.You are also expected to create separate javascript files for each of the challenges.

-You are can test if your files are working by running
+You can test if your  javascript files are working by running :

 `node filename.js `